kavitacpatel/Pokedex/README.md

 # Pokedex

 This is a fun application of showing list of Pokemon characters.
+I have used .csv file with list of characters.
+My images are in Assets folder.
 Extra feature with music and search function.

 Music can be on  thru out application and can be turn off.